 Participate in a Cardiovascular Research Study

-Research is central to the work we do at the University of Michigan Samuel and Jean Frankel Cardiovascular Center (CVC), and you have an important role to play.
+Research is central to the work we do at the University of Michigan Samuel and Jean Frankel Cardiovascular Center (CVC), and can play an important role.

-If you or someone in your family is interested in becoming a research study participant by helping to advance the prevention and treatment of cardiovascular disease, please:
+If you or someone in your family is interested in becoming a research study participant, you may:

 - Search for Cardiovascular Studies on UMHealthResearch.org: Visit the UMHealthResearch website and search for your specific cardiovascular condition OR view the current list of cardiovascular-related studies on UMHealthResearch.org.

-- Sign up with UMHealthResearch — a secure, password-protected system that connects people who are interested in participating in research studies with appropriate studies.
+- Sign up with UMHealthResearch — a secure, password-protected system that connects people who are interested in participating in research with appropriate studies.
 Go to UMHealthResearch sign-up page.

 Physicians who treat serious illnesses rely upon new discoveries in order to save lives.
 Without research volunteers, there can be no progress in the fight against cardiovascular disease.
 Our research studies need all types of volunteers, from those who live with or have a family history of specific conditions to those who are healthy.